jkkummerfeld/slate/README.md

 python3 src/annotate.py example/link-example.md -hh --ann-type link --ann-scope line --overwrite
 ```

 You will be shown files one at a time in plain text.
-Commands for are:
+Commands are:

 Type                        | Key                         | Labelling Affect                 | Linking Affect
 --------------------------- | --------------------------- | -------------------------------- | ---------------------